pgfoster/p4-phylogenetics/INSTALL.rst

 Updating from git
 =================

-The best part of installing it in-place is that it makes it easy to update.
+The motivation for installing it in-place is that it makes it easy to update.
 Generally all you need to do is to go to the p4 git directory and say::